-3.4.5 The Final Non-Poverty Adjusted Weight for 2008
+3.3.5 The Final Person-Level Weight for 2008

-Variables used in the raking of the person-level weights to control totals derived from CPS data included: census region (Northeast, Midwest, South, West); MSA status (MSA, non-MSA); race/ethnicity (Hispanic, Black but non-Hispanic, Asian, and other); sex, and age.
-Persons included in the raking process were those inscope on December 31, 2008.
-In addition, the weights of some persons out-of-scope on December 31, 2008 were poststratified.
-Specifically, the weights of persons out-of-scope on December 31, 2008 that were inscope some time during the year and also entered a nursing home during the year were poststratified to a corresponding control total obtained from the 1996 MEPS Nursing Home Component.
-The weights of persons who died while inscope during 2008 were poststratified to corresponding estimates derived using data obtained from the Medicare Current Beneficiary Survey (MCBS) and Vital Statistics information provided by the National Center for Health Statistics (NCHS).
-Separate control totals were developed for the "65 and older" and "under 65" civilian, noninstitutionalized decedent populations.
+The composite weights of two groups of persons who were out-of-scope on December 31, 2008 were poststratified.
+Specifically, the weights of those who were in-scope some time during the year, out-of-scope on December 31, and entered a nursing home during the year were poststratified to a corresponding control total obtained from the 1996 MEPS Nursing Home Component.
+Those who died while in-scope during 2008 were poststratified to corresponding estimates derived using data obtained from the Medicare Current Beneficiary Survey (MCBS) and Vital Statistics information provided by the National Center for Health Statistics (NCHS).
+Separate decedent control totals were developed for the "65 and older" and "under 65" civilian noninstitutionalized populations.